ODIM-Project/PluginCiscoACI/README.md

     odimPassword: Od!m12$4
    ```

-8. Update the following parameters in the plugin configuration file:
+6. Update the following parameters in the plugin configuration file:

    - **eventListenerNodePort**: The port used for listening to the ACI plugin events.
 Default port is 30086.

    - **aciPluginRootServiceUUID**: The RootServiceUUID to be used by the ACI plugin service.
 To generate an UUID, run the following command:

      `uuidgen`

      Copy the output and paste it as the value for rootServiceUUID.

    - **lbHost**: Default value is aciplugin for one node cluster configuration.
-For three node cluster configuration,  \(haDeploymentEnabled is true\), lbHost is the virtual IP address configured in Nginx and Keepalived.
+For three node cluster configuration, (haDeploymentEnabled is true\), lbHost is the virtual IP address configured in Nginx and Keepalived.

-   - **lbPort**: Default port is 30086.
-It is the same as eventListenerNodePort for one node cluster configuration.
-For three node cluster configuration, \(haDeploymentEnabled is true\), lbPort is the Nginx API node port configured in the Nginx plugin configuration file.
+   - **lbPort**: Default port is 30086. for one node cluster configuration.
+For three node cluster configuration, lbport must be assigned with a free port (preferably above 45000) available on all cluster nodes.
+This port is used as nginx proxy port for the plugin.

+     <blockquote>Note: The lbport is used as proxy port for eventlistenernodeport, which is used for subscribing to events.</blockquote>

    - **apicHost**: The IP address of the machine where Cisco APIC UI is launched.

    - **apicUserName**: The Cisco APIC username.

    - **apicPassword**: The Cisco APIC password.

    - **odimURL**: The URL of the ODIMRA API service.
 URL is https://api:45000.

    - **odimUserName**: The username of the default administrator account of Resource Aggregator for ODIM.

    - **odimPassword**: The encrypted password of the default administrator account of Resource Aggregator for ODIM.
      To generate the encrypted password, run the following command:

      ```
-     $ echo -n '<odimra_password>' \
+     echo -n '<odimra_password>' \
      | openssl pkeyutl -encrypt -inkey \
      ~/R4H60-11004/odim-controller/\
      scripts/certs/\